vavilen84/hugo_blog/content/_index.en.md

+---
+description: "
 Hey, hope you are well!
-My name is Vladimir, I am a Software Engineer and this is my blog.
-Here you can find:
+My name is Vladimir, I am a software engineer and this is my blog.
+Here you can find: reviews, articles about different integrations, articles translations, notes from books.
+I would be glad if you manage to find here anything interesting and helpful for yourself.
-- reviews
-- integrations
-- articles translations
-- notes from books

-for a stack:
-- PHP
-- Golang

-I would be glad if you manage to find here anything interesting for yourself.
 Nice reading!
+"
+---

+by tags:
+{{<home_page_tags >}}

+by categories:
+{{<home_page_categories >}}